shinuito/mt543_notes/README.md

 # mt543_notes
-Lecture notes on Topics in Algebra, lie groups and lie algebras by David Wraith
+Lecture notes on Topics in Algebra, Lie groups and Lie algebras by David Wraith